KenDickey/Small/RuntimeModel.md

 if the test passed, then no other sends need to re-check for this object again.
 All succeeding SmallInteger tests can be elided (the tested object's "type" has become resolved).

+Selectors with 3 hash values -> Method lookup for specific table can use best case hash to reduce collisions.
+[Table class specialization on h1/h2/h3 like that for Selector specialization]

 ## Background Reading